EskandarAtrakchi/CA1-DAS/ReadMe.md

 Sets the repeat mode for both playlists.
 It updates the next reference of the last node to point back to the head node if repeat mode is activated.

 ### `searchHipHopSong(String title, String artist)`
 Searches for a Hip-Hop song in the playlist by title or artist.
-It prompts the user to input the title and artist of the song to search for and displays the search results.
+It takes the user's input the title and artist of the song to search for and displays the search results.

 ### `searchPianoSong(String title, String artist)`
 Searches for a Piano song in the playlist by title or artist.
-It prompts the user to input the title and artist of the song to search for and displays the search results.
+It takes the user's input the title and artist of the song to search for and displays the search results.